I married into an Italian family, and as such, several things are a given:

 - There will always be a faint aroma of basil and garlic in the house

-- Learning to make a good tomato pasta sauce is high on the to-do list for a new wife
+- Learning to make a delicious and authentic homemade pasta sauce is high on the to-do list for a new wife

 When I married into the family, I became privy to Nonna’s (my husband’s grandmother) pasta sauce recipe that uses pre-canned tomato sauce and diced tomatoes (that she probably canned herself).
 One year I attempted to mimic the recipe using fresh tomatoes since we had an abundance from our garden and came up with my own pasta sauce recipe.

-While “Nonna’s Recipe” is still the gold standard of pasta sauce in our family, I’m not sure I’m allowed to share the secret recipe so I’m sharing my very similar recipe from fresh tomatoes instead.
+While “Nonna’s Recipe” is still the gold standard of pasta sauce in our family, I’m not sure I’m allowed to share the secret recipe so I’m sharing my variations instead.
 I know that I can share one part of her secret, which is to throw a piece of a carrot into the sauce while it is cooking to absorb the acidity of the tomatoes and create a sweeter sauce.
+This also removes the need for a sweetener to cut down the acidity.

 - 5 pounds of fresh tomatoes, peeled and seeded (to peel, cut a small "x" on the top and drop in to boiling water for 10 seconds and drop in to an ice bath.
 Skin will easily peel off)